 Note that under California wage and hour laws, a so-called “exempt employee” typically have to earn at least the minimum wage as one of the conditions of being exempt.

-If you have any further questions regarding overtime pay or other issues involving compensation claims with the Labor Commissioner’s Office, or you have a wage claim filed against you, contact my office for a FREE confidential consultation to learn more.
+If you have any further questions regarding overtime pay or other issues involving compensation claims with the Labor Commissioner’s Office, or you have a wage claim filed against you, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.

 Meal & Rest Periods

 Q: Are Employers in California require to provide their employees with a break for lunch?

 A: Generally, yes.
 In California, Employers must provide employees with a 30-minute meal period on or before the 5th hour of work, unless the employee’s total work period per day is 6 hours or less, then the meal period may be waived by mutual consent of the Employer and employee.

 A second 30-minute meal period is required if an employee works more than 10 hours per day.
 If however, the total hours worked is 12 hours or less, then the second meal period may be waived by mutual consent of the Employer and employee, but only if the first meal period was not waived.

 Please note that employees must be “relieved of all duty” during the entire 30-minute meal period and be free to leave the Employer’s premises.
 If not, the meal period shall be considered “on duty,” be counted as “hours worked” and be paid for at the employees’ regular rate of pay.